BisanzLab/LabProtocols/DropPlates.md

-# Bacterial Quantification by the Drop Plate MEthod
+# Bacterial Quantification by the Drop Plate Method

 This protocol is about how to properly do a serial dilution in the context of calculating the concentration of a bacterial culture (ex. *C. difficile* spore stock).